Humanitarian Principles

 Principled Humanitarian Programming in Yemen: A ‘Prisoner’s Dilemma’?

-The research behind this report has aimed to develop an understanding of the challenges and decisions related to negotiations, access, and coordination that organisations pursue to uphold principled humanitarian action in Yemen.
-The overarching finding of the research is that a lack of trust and communication about how each agency/organisation operationalises the principles is hindering the effectiveness of the response.
-Whether implicitly or explicitly, principles are an everyday reference for all humanitarian actors in the country, and a coordinated principled approach is considered by most as the best way to reach the people most in need with good quality assistance and protection.
-Still, organisations tend to navigate the context from their own individual perspective, and without consideration of the way their decisions impact the principled humanitarian programming of others, or in the future.
+December 2021.
+This review found that a lack of trust and communication about how each actor operationalised the principles in Yemen hindered the effectiveness of the response.
+Whether implicitly or explicitly, principles were an everyday reference for all humanitarian actors in the country, and a coordinated principled approach was considered by most as the best way to reach the people most in need with good quality assistance and protection.
+Still, organisations tended to navigate the context from their own individual perspective, and without consideration of the way their decisions impacted the principled humanitarian programming of others, or in the future.

 Principled Humanitarian Assistance of ECHO Partners in Iraq

-The study reveals a fragmented landscape where the principles of humanity, impartiality, neutrality, and independence are invoked inconsistently, often to justify opposing courses of action in the same context.
-While all partners reference the principles, their operational translation varies widely, undermining a collective humanitarian identity.
+May 2017.
+Reviewing the application of the humanitarian principles of humanity, impartiality, neutrality, and independence in Iraq, we saw that they were invoked inconsistently, and often to justify opposing courses of action in the same context.
+While all partners referenced the principles, their operational translation varied widely, undermining a collective humanitarian identity.

-Key concerns include a pronounced risk aversion that leads organisations to avoid areas labelled ‘hard to reach’—often where needs may be greatest—and an over-reliance on UN-led civil-military coordination rather than investing in their own capacity to negotiate access.
-The review also highlights insufficient efforts to understand how aid is perceived by local stakeholders and a lack of transparency in how difficult trade-offs between principles are made.
+Key concerns included a pronounced risk aversion that leads organisations to avoid areas labelled ‘hard to reach’—often where needs may be greatest—and an over-reliance on UN-led civil-military coordination rather than investing in their own capacity to negotiate access.
+The review also highlighted insufficient efforts to understand how aid is perceived by local stakeholders and a lack of transparency in how difficult trade-offs between principles are made.

-Through document analysis, field visits, and interviews, the study scrutinises specific dilemmas: the use of armed escorts, engagement in screening and detention sites, and the implications of working alongside military actors.
-It concludes that principled humanitarian action requires more than rhetorical commitment; it demands demonstrable accountability in how organisations weigh all four principles, particularly when the ‘humanitarian imperative’ is used to override neutrality or independence.
+Scrutinising specific dilemmas – the use of armed escorts, engagement in screening and detention sites, and the implications of working alongside military actors – this review concluded that principled humanitarian action requires more than rhetorical commitment; it demands demonstrable accountability in how organisations weigh all four principles, particularly when the ‘humanitarian imperative’ is used to override neutrality or independence.

 Walk the Talk: Assessing the application of humanitarian principles on the ground